Nitinx12/Data_warehouse_project/README.md

 #### 1. Solved Revenue Blindness

-1. **Problem:** Bikes account for 96.46% of total sales, while Accessories (2.38%) and Clothing (1.16%) barely make a dent in the overall revenue, exposing the business to a high single-category risk and leaving high-margin add-on sales on the table
+1. **Problem:** Bikes account for 96.46% of total sales, while Accessories (2.38%) and Clothing (1.16%) barely make a dent in the overall revenue, exposing the business to a high single-category risk and leaving high-margin add-on sales on the table.

 <img width="630" height="470" alt="image" src="https://github.com/user-attachments/assets/aeec622c-89d2-431a-b257-eac4d2b58556" />